dmotz/trystero/README.md

     name.
 A custom password must match between any peers in the room for them to connect.
 See [encryption](#encryption) for more details.

+  - `passive` - **(optional)** Boolean for backup or relay peers that should listen for active peers without announcing themselves while a room is dormant.
+Passive peers activate only after hearing a non-passive peer and include a passive flag in their signaling so passive peers do not connect to each other.
+For BitTorrent, dormant passive rooms announce as seeders (`left: 0`) without offers, which avoids passive-to-passive discovery while keeping tracker load low.

   - `relayUrls` - **(optional, 🌊 BitTorrent, 🐦 Nostr, 📡 MQTT only)** Custom
     list of URLs for the strategy to use to bootstrap P2P connections.
 These would be BitTorrent trackers, Nostr relays, and MQTT brokers, respectively.